-If a student believes he/she is the victim of harassment or discrimination, he/she shall report the alleged harassment or discrimination to the Chief Executive Officer or Principal, or to another Administrator if the Chief Executive Officer or Principal is the accused.
-Any student who believes he/she is the victim of harassment or discrimination may likewise make a complaint to the Board of Trustees in accordance with the Complaint Policy established by the Board.
-The School and/or the Board of Trustees will undertake to investigate the student's compliant thoroughly and completely, and will maintain confidentiality to the extent allowed by federal, state or local law and the policies established by the Board of Trustees of the Charter School.
+If a student believes they are the victim of harassment or discrimination, the student shall report the alleged harassment or discrimination to the Chief Executive Officer or Principal, or to another Administrator if the Chief Executive Officer or Principal is the accused.
+Any student who believes they are the victim of harassment or discrimination may likewise make a complaint to the Board of Trustees in accordance with the Complaint Policy established by the Board.
+The School and/or the Board of Trustees will undertake an investigation of the student's complaint thoroughly and completely, and will maintain confidentiality to the extent allowed by federal, state or local law and the policies established by the Board of Trustees of the Charter School.